-If you contribute to a 401(a) plan, you could be eligible for a tax credit.
-And, it’s possible to have both a 401(a) and an IRA simultaneously.
+Contributing to a 401(a) plan could make you eligible for a tax credit.
+And it’s possible to have both a 401(a) and an IRA simultaneously.
 With that said, though, your traditional IRA contributions might not qualify for the same tax benefits if you already have a 401(a).
 This is all contingent on your adjusted gross income.

-As retirement age approaches, many people start to worry about how they will withdraw from their retirement savings plan.
+As retirement age approaches, many people worry about how they will withdraw from their retirement savings plan.
 One option that can provide peace of mind is an annuity with a guaranteed lifetime withdrawal benefit (GLWB).
-Contact us today if you’re looking for more information on 401(a)s or are interested in getting a quote for an annuity with a GLWB.
+Contact us today if you want more information on 401(a)s or want to get a quote for an annuity with a GLWB.
 Our team would be happy to help you plan for your future.

 Request A Quote